 Who should avoid having an X-ray?

-While X-rays are safe for the majority of people, some, for example, pregnant women or young children, will have to discuss the benefits of X-rays versus their overall health with their doctors.
+While X-rays are safe for the majority of people, some, for example, pregnant women or young children, will the benefits of X-rays versus their overall health assessed.
 Pregnant women should avoid having an X-ray due to potential harm to the unborn baby.
 However, an X-ray of the arm or the chest might be performed if the benefits outweigh the risks.
 You should discuss your options with your doctor.
-If you believe you might be pregnant, you should inform the radiographer or the radiologist before the procedure.
+If you believe you might be pregnant, you should inform the radiographer or the radiologist before the X-ray procedure.

 What are the risks of having an X-ray?